snakajim/odroidhc4-install/README.md

 ## 4.Login as user0 via remote ssh, and install optional applications

+Login as user0 in console.
+No password is set.

-Please copy public key under /home/user0/.ssh by somehow, and set it as authorized key.
+If you would liket to access via ssh, copy public key under /home/user0/.ssh by somehow, and set it as authorized key.
 ```
 user0@hc4armkk: cd /home/user0/.ssh && cat <your_public_key> >> authorized_keys
 ```